OliROArts/card-forge-provenance/PROVENANCE.md

 ## v0.1.0 — 2025‑09‑20 (initial private milestone)
 - Core: Initial Card Forge code import to github
-- Snapshot is preserved in private Git repo, tagged and signed as `v0.1.0`
+- Snapshot is preserved in private Git repo, tagged and signed as card-forge-server-beta
 - No source code or build artifacts are published

 Signed statement (Olivier Royer / OliROArts):